 Interview with author Ingrid Walter

-Q. You created a 2nd edition of your book A Sea of Wisdom, Island Proverbs – Jamaica, first published in 2014 as an eBook and prior to that as part of a book on island proverbs in seven Caribbean Islands.
+Q. You created a color photo and 2nd edition of your book A Sea of Wisdom, Island Proverbs – Jamaica, first published in 2014 as an eBook and prior to that as part of a book on island proverbs in seven Caribbean Islands.
 Why publish a second edition on Jamaican proverbs and particularly now?

 A. The inspiration for this edition came from my desire to do something that might help people cope with the many challenges faced as a result of the COVID 19 pandemic.
 This is a time when people need to be resilient, smart, thoughtful and strong.
 These proverbs from Jamaica offer a treasure trove of life lessons that help people survive and build resilience.
 Many of them are quite funny and entertaining.
 I also thought creating a game with these proverbs, would be a good way for people to gain wisdom, and add laughter to their lives.
 Laughter can be healing during tough times.